‘Shrek 5’ Movie Update: Script Ready, Set To Release In 2019

 — Metro (@MetroUK) April 3, 2017

 Of course, it is not yet revealed by Michael where the upcoming movie will lead the characters.
-At the same time, it is still not revealed what fans of Shrek movie should expect from the upcoming film, but his statement says a lot about the possibility of Shrek 5 being entering into production by the Universal Pictures.
+At the same time, it is still not revealed what fans of the Shrek movie should expect from the upcoming film, but his statement says a lot about the possibility of Shrek 5 being entering into production by Universal Pictures.

 Shrek 4 or Shrek Forever After showed Shrek becoming a family man and living happily with Princess Fiona and the triplets.
 The film was made on a budget of $135 million and went on to earn more than $700 million.
 It is still not confirmed whether the studio will green light the most-awaited project or not, but based on Shrek’s fandom and the box-office success of previously released films, it is highly unlikely that the studio won’t consider Michale McCullers script.